Moringa peregrina

 Organ Affinity Digestive system, skin, bones

-Moringa peregrina is a unique and valuable tree species native to arid regions of the Middle East and parts of Africa.
-It is renowned for its resilience in harsh environments and has been traditionally used for its oil-rich seeds and nutritious leaves.
 In the Sinai region, Moringa peregrina is the primary species of Moringa found.
 This tree, native to parts of the Middle East and East Africa, thrives in arid desert environments, including Sinai, due to its drought-resistant nature.
 Unlike the more globally known Moringa oleifera, which is native to India and cultivated worldwide, Moringa peregrina has its own unique properties and is highly valued by local communities, including Bedouins, for its medicinal and nutritional benefits.

 BOTANICAL FEATURES

-Habitat and adaptation: Adapted to arid and semi-arid climates, Moringa peregrina is highly drought-resistant, making it ideal for cultivation in harsh environments where other plants might not survive.
+Habitat and adaptation Adapted to arid and semi-arid climates, Moringa peregrina is highly drought-resistant, making it ideal for cultivation in harsh environments where other plants might not survive.

-Conservation status: Moringa peregrina is considered to be a species of conservation concern in several regions due to habitat loss and overharvesting.
+Conservation status Moringa peregrina is considered to be a species of conservation concern in several regions due to habitat loss and overharvesting.
 While the tree is not globally listed as endangered, it faces localized threats, particularly in parts of the Middle East, including Sinai.
 The primary factors include:

 • Habitat degradation: The loss of natural habitats due to agricultural expansion, urbanization, and deforestation is a significant threat.